grindsa/acme2certifier/docs/ejbca.md

 header_info_list: ["HTTP_USER_AGENT"]
 ```

-The acme-client can then specify the profileID as part of its user-agent string.
+The ACME client can then specify the profileID as part of its user-agent string.

 Example for acme.sh: